-SCCM client push has been enabled on a specific primary server and the client push account specified in that primary site is trying to connect all the machines listed in the view called “V_CP_Machine“.
-V_CP_Machine contains all the discovered resources that are assigned to the site and that do not have a client installed.
+SCCM client push has been enabled on a specific primary server, and the client push account specified in that primary site is trying to connect all the machines listed in the view called “V_CP_Machine“.
+V_CP_Machine contains all the discovered resources assigned to the site, which does not have a client installed.
 Client push installation starts and tracks the installation of the client by using the Configuration Manager database and no longer creates individual .CCR files.

 Why my primary server is trying to connect to the clients assigned to other primary sites?

-So as mentioned above, in SCCM 2012 client push is not based on individual .CCR file.
+So as mentioned above, in SCCM 2012, client push is not based on individual .CCR file.
 Rather the SCCM 2012 client push is based on SQL DB view V_CP_Machine.
-When I checked the V_CP_Machine in my primary server DB it shows the list of machines (clients) which are assigned to another primary sites in my hierarchy.
-Hence my primary server is trying to connect to the machines which are listed in V_CP_Machine.
+When I checked the V_CP_Machine in my primary server DB, it showed the list of machines (clients) assigned to other primary sites in my hierarchy.
+Hence my primary server is trying to connect to the machines listed in V_CP_Machine.

-Why V_CP_Machine view contains the all machines in SCCM hierarchy?
+Why does the V_CP_Machine view contain all machines in the SCCM hierarchy?

 V_CP_Machine SQL view is related to a table called “ClientPushMachine_G“.
-The table “ClientPushMachine_G” (Article Name) is part of Global data replication pattern.
+The table “ClientPushMachine_G” (Article Name) is part of the Global data replication pattern.
 The replication group name is Configuration Data.
-You must be knowing that GLOBAL data is replicated all over the hierarchy, so that is reason for having same list of machines in V_CP_Machine view all around the SQL DBs(Primary servers and CAS server).
-More details about Replication patterns, Replication groups and Article IDs are explained in my following post “FAQs Related to SCCM 2012 SQL Database Replication“.
+You must know that GLOBAL data is replicated all over the hierarchy, so that is the reason for having the same list of machines in V_CP_Machine view all around the SQL DBs(Primary servers and CAS server).
+More details about Replication patterns, Replication groups, and Article IDs are explained in my following post, “FAQs Related to SCCM 2012 SQL Database Replication“.